-So that’s, of course, the benefits of currency hedging is that you limit your exposure, but are there any downsides to using currency forwards and hedging tools?
+Are there any downsides to using currency forwards and hedging tools?

 The downside with the forward or hedging tool is if obviously the market doesn’t go your way.
 If you did a forward contract for a period of time and then the market didn’t move the way you thought it would move.
 So if you bought euros forward and then the price carried on moving higher over the duration of the contract, obviously that wouldn’t work out well, which is why one of the best strategies we tend to use with a client is if they do a 50 per cent hedge, just for an example, if they did a 50 per cent hedge out one year, when they come to actually making the payment on a monthly basis, if the spot market was higher than where their forward price was at, you simply buy spot to increase your average, but if the price was lower, then you can actually draw down off your forward contract.
 So what you’ve got is you’ve got the cover in place, but come the end of the year, you should end up with a much better blended level, but still enabling you to increase your average.

-One of the main things to do is to… I get so many private individuals that come onto me kind of last minute, when the property purchase has been completed, funds are in their account, price is at a good level, and they want to get everything set up within a couple of hours.
+I get so many private individuals that come onto me kind of last minute, when the property purchase has been completed, funds are in their account, price is at a good level, and they want to get everything set up within a couple of hours.
 Which is doable but it’s quite stressful for them and for us at the same time.
 So one of the key ones would be to get everything in place ready, to make sure that you’ve got your foreign exchange account open with a provider, to make sure that you’ve got all the necessary documentation in place.
 Because of anti-money-laundering regulations in the UK, we have to source the funds on anything over 10,000, so I’d make sure you’ve got all that documentation in place.
 If you’re selling a property in the UK, it would quite often be that you need to show the property sale contract, normally with a signature on it.
 So I’d just make sure that all that paperwork’s in place, the account’s set up and ready to go, just to avoid any panic.
 And then if the price is at a good level, you’re in a position to take advantage of it.

 I would also make sure… one of the things that quite often clients do is, if they sell a property and they’re buying overseas, they might be abroad, and when they actually come to do the conversion, they can’t move the large amount of funds suddenly.
 So they could be in Australia, they could be in the States or anywhere in Europe, and suddenly they need to move the money to complete the transfer, but their bank won’t let them do it.
 So I’d say just to try and speak to your bank before you go, perhaps notify them you might be making those transfers, and quite often, the maximise amount you can do on an online payment is sometimes 10K, but you can get those limits upped, but it’s something that’s always a little bit more difficult to do when you’re abroad.